yatisht/usher/README.md

 We provide a pipeline for converting SARS-CoV-2 genomic data in fasta format into a merged VCF viable for input to UShER.

 ### Alignmenet
 If the user possesses SARS-CoV-2 genomic sequences that have been aligned to the reference this step can be skipped.
-User can employ multiple alignment using Fast Fourier Transform ([MAFFT](https://mafft.cbrc.jp/alignment/software/)) to perform pairwise alignments between their sequences and the SARS-CoV-2 genomic reference.
+Users can employ multiple alignment using Fast Fourier Transform ([MAFFT](https://mafft.cbrc.jp/alignment/software/)) to perform pairwise alignments between their sequences and the SARS-CoV-2 genomic reference.

-If you possess separate fasta files for each independent sequence, you must first combine all sequences into one combined fasta file.
+If the user possess separate fasta files for each independent sequence, they must first combine all sequences into one combined fasta file.
 This can be performed using "cat".
-For example, if you have three fasta files named fasta1, fasta2, and fasta3,
+For example, for the case of three fasta files named fasta1, fasta2, and fasta3,

 ```
 cat fasta1 fasta2 fasta3 > combined.fa